openshift-qe/ocp-qe-perfscale-ci/scripts/README.md

 ## Fetching metrics using touchstone
 NetObserv metrics uploaded to elasticsearch can be fetched using `touchstone` tool provided by [benchmark-comparison](https://github.com/cloud-bulldozer/benchmark-comparison).
 Once you have touchstone setup, you can run command as:
 `$ touchstone_compare/bin/touchstone_compare --database elasticsearch -url <elasticsearch instance:port> -u <run uuid> --config=scripts/netobserv_touchstone.json`

+## Creating LokiStack using Loki Operator
+It is recommended to use Loki operator to create a Loki Stack for Network Observability.
+Following steps can be performed to create lokiStack:
+1. Create a loki-operator subscription `$ oc apply -f loki-subscription.yaml` to install loki-operator.
+Loki operator pod should be running in `openshift-operators-redhat` NS
+2. Create a AWS secret for S3 bucket to be used for lokiStack, use script `$ ./deploy-loki-aws-secret.sh` to create s3-secret.
+By default it is setup to use `netobserv-loki` S3 bucket.
+3. Multiple sizes of LokiStack are supported and configes are added here, depending upon the LokiStack size high end machine types are required for the cluster:
+    * lokistack-1x-exsmall.yaml - Extra small T-shirt size LokiStack.
+        - Requirements: Can be run on `t2.micro` machines.
+        - Recommendation: For demos, development and feature testing.
+We should not use for scale/performance testing.
+    * lokistack-1x-small.yaml - Small T-shirt size LokiStack
+        - Requirements: `m5.4xlarge` machines.
+        - Recommendations: Scale/Performance testing.
+    * lokistack-1x-medium.yaml - Medium t-shirt size LokiStack
+        - Requirments: `m5.8xlarge` machines.
+        - Recommendations: Large scale performance testing.

+    Depending upon your cluster size and use case, run `$ oc apply -f <lokistack yaml manifest>`
+4. LokiStack should be created under `openshift-operators-redhat` NS